-Originator: Policy and Strategy Team
+Originator: Regulatory Compliance Team

-Approval date: 12 th April 2022
+Approval date: June 2025

-Review date: April 2025
+Review date: June 2028

 1 Introduction 1.1 Pine Court Housing Association (PCHA) uses starter tenancies as a way of helping people develop tenancy management skills and also as an effective measure to deal with Anti-Social Behaviour (ASB) from its tenants and visitors to their properties.
 1.2 This Policy outlines the provisions PCHA has in place to use starter tenancies, as part of a wider strategy to reduce and control ASB associated with tenancies it issues and the options to demote assured (non-short hold) tenancies, if required.
 1.3 The above powers have been given to Registered Housing Providers under section 21 of the Housing Act 1988 as amended by the Housing Act 1996.
-This Policy ensures PCHA complies with the requirements of the above Housing Acts and also takes into consideration: The Human Rights Act 1998 The UK Data Protection Act 2018 Anti-Social Behaviour Act 2003 1.4 The application of this Policy ensures compliance with the outcomes of the Regulatory Framework for Social Housing in England as outlined below: Registered providers shall: Work in partnership with other agencies to prevent and tackle anti-social behaviour in the neighbourhoods where they own homes 1.5 Access and Communication 1.5.1 PCHA is committed to ensuring that our services are accessible to everyone.
+This Policy ensures PCHA complies with the requirements of the above Housing Acts and also takes into consideration: The Human Rights Act 1998 The UK Data Protection Act 2018 UK General Data Protection Regulation 2018 Anti-Social Behaviour Act 2003 1.4 The application of this Policy ensures compliance with the outcomes of the Regulatory Framework for Social Housing in England as outlined below: Registered providers shall: Work in partnership with other agencies to prevent and tackle anti-social behaviour in the neighbourhoods where they own homes 1.5 Access and Communication 1.5.1 PCHA is committed to ensuring that our services are accessible to everyone.
 PCHA will seek alternative methods of access and service delivery where barriers, perceived or real may exist, that may make it difficult for people to work for the organisation or use its services.
-1.5.2 Working with our customers we have established a Vulnerable Persons and Reasonable Adjustments Policy to ensure we make best use of every customer interaction to meet customers' needs in our service delivery and ensure this information is kept up to date.